Houston Film Critics Society

-The Houston Film Critics Society is a non-profit film critic unincorporated voluntary organization in Houston, Texas, in the United States.
+The Houston Film Critics Society (HFCS) is a non-profit film critic unincorporated voluntary organization based in Houston, Texas, United States.
+The organization includes 37 film critics for print, radio, television, and internet publications in the greater Houston area.
+It also counts San Antonio as an affiliate city and includes its eligible critics among the collective.

 The group presents an annual set of film awards for "extraordinary accomplishment in film" in a ceremony held at the Museum of Fine Arts, Houston.
-The organization includes 37 film critics for print, radio, television, and internet publications in the greater Houston area.
-It counts San Antonio as an affiliate city and include its eligible critics among the collective.
+Categories include Best Stunt Coordination Team, Best Casting and the Texas Independent Film Award.

 Organization

 The board of directors and officers of the organization, as of March 2023, are: